babashka/cli/API.md

 ```
 Function.

-Subcommand dispatcher.
+Command dispatcher.

   Dispatches on longest matching command entry in `table` by matching
-  subcommands to the `:cmds` vector and invoking the correspondig `:fn`.
+  commands to the `:cmds` vector and invoking the corresponding `:fn`.

   Table is in the form: